 |35433||1x 10GBase-T to 1x 10GBase-X XFP, Card Type|

 |35431||1x 10GBase-T to 1x 10GBase-X XFP Managed|

-SFP+ to RJ45 conversion may be a very common issue in 10G data center.
+SFP+ to RJ45 conversion may be a very common issue in 10G data centre.
 To solve this problem, the most cost-effective way is SFP+ to RJ45 media converter.
-It can bridge the interface disparities between equipment with 10GBASE-T RJ45 ports and existing rack servers or switches with fiber optic ports.
+It can bridge the interface disparities between equipment with 10GBASE-T RJ45 ports and existing rack servers or switches with fibre optic ports.
 FS.COM offers various high-performance 10G SFP+ to RJ45 media converters.
 For more product details, please contact us via email firstname.lastname@example.org.